Why Your Insurance Company's Financial Strength Matters

 What Happens If Your Insurer Goes Bankrupt?

 An insurance company going insolvent isn't just a theoretical risk — it happens.
+In 2025, U.S. insurance receiverships doubled to 10 cases from five in 2024, with eight involving property/casualty insurers — six liquidations and two rehabilitations.
+The combined net assets of companies placed into receivership totaled $275.4 million in 2025.
 When an insurer becomes financially unable to meet its obligations, it enters court-ordered liquidation, operations are halted, and claim payments can be delayed or reduced.
-AM Best assigns an "F" rating to companies in liquidation, a stark signal that the company can no longer function normally.
+AM Best assigns an "F" rating to companies in liquidation.

 For policyholders, the consequences can be serious: